番茄社区

 2023 REACH awards

 The REACH Awards recognize outstanding achievement at the 番茄社区.
-On May 2, we will honour the extraordinary teachers and researchers who lead the way in dynamic learning and make a meaningful impact at UVic.
+They honour the extraordinary teachers and researchers who lead the way in dynamic learning and make a meaningful impact at UVic.

 “These exciting awards allow us to acknowledge and celebrate faculty and graduate students who are creating significant impact in teaching, research and creative pursuits.
 This year’s 20 distinguished honourees are inspiring positive change in our communities through impactful research, and through their passion and dedication to creative and innovative learning experiences for students.
 Congratulations to the award recipients and nominees and thank you for your commitment and leadership.”